-1. Under the temporary admission procedure non-Community goods may be used in the customs territory of the Community, with total or partial relief from import duties, and excise duties as provided for under the excise provisions in force, without being subject to commercial policy measures, in so far as they do not apply to the entry or exit of goods into or from the customs territory of the Community.
+1. Under the temporary admission procedure non-Community goods intended for re-export may be used in the customs territory of the Community, with total or partial relief from import duties, and without being subject to measures laid down under the common commercial policy, in so far as they do not apply to the entry or exit of goods into or from the customs territory of the Community.